 Each method requires that the amount of copper to be added where plating is required be set.
 In addition, where the Excess Resin design rule check is used the minimum acceptable value must be set.

 Simple Percentage Method

-The Simple Percentage Method allows the user to set the percentage of prepreg base height, which will be used to determine the isolation distance.
+Use the Simple Percentage Method to set the percentage of prepreg base height, which will be used to determine the isolation distance.
 The percentage is set for each electrical layer type pair.